webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 You can create a collection from the Collections page directly, or the  _Create New..._ shortcut from the org dashboard.

+### Name and Summary

+Choose a collection name that identifies your collection within the org.
+The name can contain letters, numbers, and special characters (like emojis.)
+The collection name should include at least one letter.

+The summary is a short description that summarizes this collection.
+If the collection is shareable, this will appear next to the collection name.
+You can add a longer description in the “About” section after creating the collection.

 ### Add Collection Content

 Collections are the primary way of organizing and combining archived items into groups for presentation.
 Collections also allow you to view a combined replay of any archived items they contain; if a link is present when viewing a collection but the actual page is missing, and another item with that captured page is added to the collection, the link will now work as expected.